labordynamicsinstitute/ldilab-manual/96-90-download_box_private.md

 conda install boxsdk
 conda install boxsdk[jwt]
 ```
-- Currently, box is updating the box-python-sdk.
-This script will work only with `boxsdk`, not the newer `box-sdk-gen`.
+- Currently, box is updating boxsdk to box-sdk-gen. This script will work only with `boxsdk`, not the newer `box-sdk-gen`.

 - This can be done through conda, or in pip, or pipx.